mparke/blog/_posts/2016-04-12-Announcing-APIv2.md

 ---

 The Linode API was first introduced 7 years ago, and its age is showing.
-We all know it could be a lot better.
-However, I'm happy to announce that after months of hard work from the Linode dev team, API 2 is entering alpha phase.
-We've designed it from the ground up with a modern RESTful design, and I think you'll like it.
+We all know it could be better.
+So I'm happy to announce that after months of hard work from the Linode dev team, API 2 is entering alpha phase.
+We built it from the ground up with a modern RESTful design, and I think you'll like it.

 To get into the alpha, visit [alpha.linode.com](https://alpha.linode.com) and